noranuko13/docker-htaccess/README.md

+> [!WARNING]
+> This repository is archived.
+No further updates will be made.

 # docker-htaccess
 - An environment where you can perform simulated editing of .htaccess.
   - Especially the [Star Server](https://www.star.ne.jp/) directory structure.